nsPrtotect™ Secure Extended Validation:

 EV Certificates provide additional visual assurance by turning your browser address bar green (when using modern browsers like IE7).

 Since the validation process is so rigorous it can take four to five business days* to complete.
 Upon receipt of all documentation, the process is completed.
 Once all validation is complete, the SSL Certificate is issued electronically and is ready for installation on the website.
-If the site is hosted with Network Solutions, much of this installation process is automated.
-If the website is not hosted with Network Solutions please contact that provider and if you have a different Web server system click here for more information.
+If the site is hosted with Web.com UK, much of this installation process is automated.
+If the website is not hosted with Web.com UK please contact that provider and if you have a different Web server system click here for more information.

 Green Address Browser Bar